What’s it cost? That’s the question on nearly everyone’s mind when they think about retiring overseas.

 Even if you’ve got a big budget, you still want to know the sorts of expenses you might run into in a new place.

 Naturally, your expenses and mine will never line up perfectly.
 You might be happy in a smaller, less expensive house.
 Or maybe you like to eat out five nights a week.
-But after tracking our expenses for eight months here in Las Tablas, I can give you a realistic picture of what we’re spending.
+But after tracking what we spent over eight months here in Las Tablas, Panama, I can give you a realistic cost of living picture.

 Housing

 This is always a big chunk of the expenses.
+In the US, it’s usually the biggest expenditure, but not here!
 We’re renting a fully furnished and equipped three-bedroom, two-bath home in a subdivision on the edge of town.
 When I arrived, the only thing I had to purchase was towels.

 Along the way, we’ve spent some money on the house.
 Our biggest expense was a washing machine.